Parameter estimation and uncertainty quantification using information geometry: Methods

-Similarly, for a model with $M$ species, where we have observations of all $M$ species at only one time-point we recover Fisher information in the form of Equation (\ref{eq:FIM2Nx2N}).
-For observations of $M$ species at $L$ time-points we form a $2LM\times2LM$ (block) diagonal matrix from Equation (\ref{eq:FIM2Nx2N}).
-Assuming a constant standard deviation, for the computations in this work we could more simply express Equation (\ref{eq:FIM2Nx2N}) as the diagonal matrix $\textrm{diag}(N_1/\sigma^2,N_2/\sigma^2,...,$\\$N_L/\sigma^2,2\sum N_i/\sigma^2)$, where $\sum N_i$ is the total number of observations contributing to our information regarding the standard deviation, and the factor of two comes from Equation (\ref{eq:normalFIM}).
-In this case, the model Jacobian as presented in Equation (\ref{eq:modelJAC}) is modified such that only the final row includes the partial derivatives with respect to the standard deviation.
+Similarly, for a model with $M$ species, where we have observations of all $M$ species at only one time-point we recover Fisher information in the form of (\ref{eq:FIM2Nx2N}).
+For observations of $M$ species at $L$ time-points we form a $2LM\times2LM$ (block) diagonal matrix from (\ref{eq:FIM2Nx2N}).
+Assuming a constant standard deviation, for the computations in this work we could more simply express (\ref{eq:FIM2Nx2N}) as the diagonal matrix $\textrm{diag}(N_1/\sigma^2,N_2/\sigma^2,...,N_L/\sigma^2,2\sum N_i/\sigma^2)$, where $\sum N_i$ is the total number of observations contributing to our information regarding the standard deviation, and the factor of two comes from (\ref{eq:normalFIM}).
+In this case, the model Jacobian as presented in (\ref{eq:modelJAC}) is modified such that only the final row includes the partial derivatives with respect to the standard deviation.

+\cbl Before outlining specific techniques of information geometry, we present a conceptual example to develop some intuition for information geometric concepts.
+Consider the manifold corresponding to the family of univariate normal distributions parameterised by mean, $\mu$, and standard deviation, $\sigma>0$.
+Let $P\sim \mathcal{N}(\mu_1,\sigma)$ and $Q\sim\mathcal{N}(\mu_2,\sigma)$ be two normal distributions.
+Geometrically speaking, increasing $\sigma$ reduces the distance between $P$ and $Q$; this corresponds to a contraction of the space.
+Conversely, decreasing the variance dilates the space; as $\sigma \to 0$, the Fisher information, $\textrm{diag}(1/\sigma^2,1/\sigma^2)$, is degenerate and the distance between $P$ and $Q$ tends to infinity. \cb

 Equipped with the Fisher information, we may begin to explain some foundational ideas from information geometry; including geodesic curves, geodesic distances between distributions for statistical models, and scalar curvature \cite{Amari1985}.
 We denote the elements of the Fisher information as $\mathcal{I}(\bm\theta) = [g_{ij}(\bm\theta)]$, and its inverse $\mathcal{I}(\bm\theta)^{-1} = [g^{ij}(\bm\theta)]$, where $\bm\theta = (\theta_1, \theta_2,...,\theta_\nu)$ are the coordinates of the manifold.
 While uncertainty in estimates is typically characterised by the Fisher information at only a single point, based on the Cramer-Rao inequality \cite{Watanabe2009}, information geometry utilises the Fisher information throughout the parameter space.
 A Riemann geodesic is a curve forming the shortest path between two points in a Riemannian manifold \cite{Amari2010}.
 The length of this shortest curve is referred to as the Fisher or Fisher-Rao distance \cite{Pinele2019}.
 We soon discuss a relationship between confidence regions and the length of geodesic curves.
 Informally, with greater information supporting a MLE, coinciding with an increase in its relative likelihood, confidence regions tighten.
 This also corresponds to a dilation of the parameter manifold; thereby increasing the geodesic distance between the MLE and other parameter combinations, reflecting their relatively reduced likelihood.